hopsoft/ellington/README.md

 #### Ellington is an architecture for modeling complex business processes.

-Ellington is a collection of simple concepts designed to bring discipline, organization, and modularity to a project.
+Ellington brings discipline, organization, and modularity to a project.

 The nomenclature is taken from [New York's subway system](http://en.wikipedia.org/wiki/New_York_City_Subway).
 We've found that using consistent and cohesive physical metaphors helps people reason more clearly about the complexities of software.